Sabicool/Malleus-Anki-Addon/readme.md

 <a href="https://malleuscm.notion.site">
     <b>
-        This is an Anki addon designed to integrate with the Malleus Clinical Medicine Anki deck, the best clinical medicine anki deck for Australian and New Zealand medical students.
+        The Malleus Clinical Medicine Anki deck is the best continually updated clinical medicine anki deck for Australian and New Zealand medical students.
     </b>
     <div>
         <sup>Vist <u>malleuscm.notion.site</u> to learn more</sup>